Dick Molpus: Electoral matters

 Governor Allain, Attorney General Pittman, and Molpus were ex officio the three members of Mississippi Election Commission.
 He proposed election reforms which would eliminate the dual voter registration law that required voters to register at the city and county levels, allow circuit clerks to accept voter registration outside of county courthouses, and end runoff elections.
 He oversaw the 1984 presidential election in the state which was the first time that voters directly voted for the presidential candidates rather than their electors.
 Molpus successfully pushed for the legislature to reform lobbyist laws to require lobbyists to report all money spent on public officials.

 Molpus announced a twenty-five member task force on June 19, 1984, to review Mississippi's election laws and recommend improvements.
 The task force made recommendations that included the at-large election of municipal officials, requiring the usage of electronic voting systems, having a statewide voter registration list compiled by the secretary of state, simplifying the wording for constitution amendment referendums, and requiring political action committees to submit financials reports for state and local elections.
 At the time forty-nine counties still used paper ballots and would save $473,000 per year by changing to electronic voting.
-There was also no statewide voter registration list with each county reporting its amount of voters which produced figures that were not up-to-date.
+There was also no statewide voter registration list with each county reporting its number of voters which produced figures that were not up-to-date.

-Legislation encompassing some of the proposals was passed in 1986, including the extension of voting hours, reduction of the minimum number of poll workers, standardization of prohibited campaign areas, constitutional amendment summaries on ballots, requiring the usage of automated devices to count ballots by counties before 1989, the denial of the right to vote for felons, increasing the amount of election commissioners, repealing anti-single shot voting legislation, and other provisions.
+Legislation encompassing some of the proposals was passed in 1986, including the extension of voting hours, reduction of the minimum number of poll workers, standardization of prohibited campaign areas, constitutional amendment summaries on ballots, requiring the usage of automated devices to count ballots by counties before 1989, the denial of the right to vote for felons, increasing the number of election commissioners, repealing anti-single shot voting legislation, and other provisions.
 It was approved by the United States Department of Justice, as required by the Voting Rights Act of 1965, on January 2, 1987.
 He also supported the revival of state ballot initiatives in 1992.